Pitchstep/web/README.md

-# Sith14Fun 1
+# Sith14Fun 1.2

 ### Latest update
-Sith14Fun 1.1 has arrived.
-It includes neat features like cool error pages... lol.
+1.2 - Awesome neat stuff.
+Lots of bugfixes, you can now make an account if you want to and get Verified like on Twitter or something, and yeah fun stuff.

 ### Some info
 Sith14Fun is a cool website where you can read stuff about things.